4 best practices in (re)structuring campaigns

 - Keyword data disappears: It will become increasingly difficult to create new ad groups based on new search terms as Google provides less and less insight into your search term data.

 Finally, I like to update you about a completely new method: the Hagakure method.
-This is a method that aims to maximize the results of the machine learning algorithms.
+This is a method that aims to maximize the results of the machine learning algorithms in Google Ads.
 Learn all about this new structure via the Hagakure webinar I gave.

 Marketers who use the IBAG or SKAG structure often also use a PCC management tool or search automation software and cannot do without it.
 With a text ads macro, for example, you can easily create Google Text Ads in any desired structure, and you can put different ad strategies in the same campaign without creating a lot of time.
 The ads remain up to date based on links with the feed.

-Finally, it is advisable to carefully test a new campaign structure before you (re) structure your account.
+Finally, it is advisable to carefully test a new Google Ads Campaign structure before you (re) structure your account.
 Do you advertise in multiple countries?
 First test the structure in one country and let the test run for at least a few weeks.
 This way you have sufficient data to assess the performance.